codethief/tuor/README.md

 ## Project status
-Tuor is **experimental** and config schema and feature set might change at any time, while I'm still trying to figure out what works best for my own workflow.
+Tuor is in its **early alpha** stages and should be considered (very) experimental.
+Config schema and feature set might change at any time while I'm still trying to figure out what works best for my own workflow.

 ## Similar projects